BUEC500C1/codvid-app-djtrinh/README.md

 ```python
 npm install react-native-maps --save-exact
 ```
 App.js was modified to show a map.
-Google API keys were also generated and pushed into the manifest.xml file.
+Google API keys were also generated and pushed into the AndroidManifest.xml file.

 We can then run the application the same way again.
 ```python